 What Is Installation Floater Insurance?

-While builders’ risk typically covers entire projects, an installation floater protects the tools and materials that contractors use in the course of business.
-With this coverage, the specific materials and the equipment used for install are covered.
+While builders' risk typically covers entire projects, an installation floater protects the tools and materials that contractors use in the course of business.
+With this coverage, the specific materials and the equipment used for installation are covered.

-For example, you’re a contractor working on a project installing drywall in a commercial building.
-You’re about halfway through the project, and your extra drywall and tools are stored on site.
-One night, a fire breaks out on the property in the storage area and your materials and tools are destroyed.
+For example, you're a contractor working on a project installing drywall in a commercial building.
+You're about halfway through the project, and your extra drywall and tools are stored on-site.
+One night, a fire breaks out on the property in the storage area, and your materials and tools are destroyed.

 Depending on the policy, your builders' risk policy might not cover your equipment in this case, but installation floater coverage can offer that extra layer of protection.